hapax/hapax.github.io/assets/mindjam.md

 fatalism, that the course of events is fixed and inevitable.
 To my definition of sickness, a fatalist might object that, life or anti-life, you can't argue with reality.
-As is often the case, the relationship between Nietzsche's ideas on the topic are fuzzy and contentious.
-But as this line from the *The Gay Science* shows, Nietzsche somehow believed both in fate and the individual as constituted by self-creative acts:
+As is often the case, Nietzsche's ideas on the topic are fuzzy and contended by scholars, but as this line from the *The Gay Science* shows, he seemed to believe both in fate and the individual as constituted by self-creative acts:

 <span style="padding-left: 20px; display:block">
 What does your conscience say? — 'You shall become the person you are'.